Coronavirus digest: German leaders warn lockdown measures to last months | DW | 15.11.2020

 Greece has shutdown elementary schools, kindergartens and nurseries until the end of the month.
 Colleges and high schools have already been closed since Monday.
 A stay-at-home order was re-introduced on November 7.

-The European Medicines Agency (EMA) said that an effective vaccine could be available soon.
+The European Medicines Agency (EMA) said that an effective vaccine could be available within the next two months.
 EMA Director Guido Rasi said the EU body would be able to give the green light to the first vaccine by the end of the year and start distribution from January.

 Lebanon has begun a new "total" home confinement measure which is set to last two weeks.
 The government imposed the stay-at-home order in a bid to fight soaring levels of coronavirus infections that have overburdened the country's hospitals.